Alex-F26/O.R.C---Human-Centric-Cybersecurity/README.md

+# O.R.C

+Oatmeal Raisin Cookie
+- A research project for human-centric cybersecurity
+- This is a survey-style CTF used to gather information from participants that can be used to understand how we can leverage cognitive biases to improve cyber defenses
+- This research involved the study of the Sunk Cost Fallacy throughout our simulated pen-testing event

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.